 Putting the hat on requires a bit of juggling to get the wind cord in the right place, but I'm sure I'll get more used to that with more experience.
 The option is to use both wind cord loops, only the back loop, or the front loop.
 I can also use neither of them by tucking them into the crown.
 Adjusting the loops is very easy thanks to a knot which appears to be a double fisherman's knot - it simply slides the two ends of the rope closer or further apart without needing to be retied.
 Once fully adjusted, the wind cord feels very secure on my head, much more so than just a single strap.

 I was wondering how such a low-riding hat would work with sunglasses or reading glasses and I'm pleased to say that so far, it manages both very easily.

-That concludes my Initial Report on the Tilley LT3C Snap-Up Camouflage Hat.
+This concludes my Long Term Report on the Tilley LT3C Snap-Up Camouflage Hat.
 I'd like to thank both Tilley Endurables and BackpackGearTest.org for the opportunity to test this item.
-Please check back in around two months for my Field Report.

 Read more reviews of Tilley gear